 UPDATE August 21, 2019: Eaglemoss finally sent me Issue 23 with Issues 32-34.

 Just when you think Mike Lane has done it all, he creates even more!
-This time around, he has added a few new items for the Mr. Fusion reactor on the 1:8 scale Back to the Future DeLorean model by Eaglemoss.
+This time around, he has added a few new items for the Mr. Fusion reactor on the Eaglemoss 1:8 scale Back to the Future DeLorean partwork model.
 I quickly ordered two of these new products and will happily add them to my build.
 I also picked up a set of his Mini Cable Ties in black for some of the interior wiring, but this post is for the Mr. Fusion mods.

 Mr. Fusion Vinyl Wrap